 11.6.3 in no event shall the Buyer be entitled to reject the goods on the basis of any defect or failure which is so slight that it would be unreasonable for him to reject them

-11.10 The parties agree that in all the circumstances of the Contract that the limitations of liability in this Clause 11 are fair and reasonable taking into account the price payable by the Buyer and the relative abilities of the parties to insure against the potential losses that may arise.
+11.10 The parties agree that in all the circumstances of the Contract that the limitations of liability in this Condition 11 are fair and reasonable taking into account the price payable by the Buyer and the relative abilities of the parties to insure against the potential losses that may arise.

 12. CONFIDENTIAL INFORMATION AND INTELLECTUAL PROPERTY RIGHTS